 Phu Quoc island is located nearly 400 km south-west of Ho Chi Minh City so it can take a while to get there.

-How Long Does it Take to Get From Ho Chi Minh to Phu Quoc?
+How Long Does it Take to Get From Ho Chi Minh City to Phu Quoc?

 - Bus drive time approximately 7 hours to the ferry port.